Multi-User MIMO Scheduling in the Fourth Generation Cellular Uplink: Abstract

 \section{Abstract}

-In this paper, we consider Multi-User MIMO (MU-MIMO) scheduling in the 3GPP LTE-Advanced (3GPP LTE-A) cellular uplink.
-The 3GPP LTE-A cellular network is one of the two {\em true} fourth generation (4G) cellular networks as per the international telecommunications union and is expected to be the most widely deployed 4G cellular network.
+We consider Multi-User MIMO (MU-MIMO) scheduling in the 3GPP LTE-Advanced (3GPP LTE-A) cellular uplink.
 The 3GPP LTE-A uplink allows for precoded multi-stream (precoded MIMO) transmission from each scheduled user and also allows flexible multi-user (MU) scheduling wherein multiple users can be assigned the same time-frequency resource.
 However, exploiting these features is made challenging by certain practical constraints that have been imposed in order to maintain a low signaling overhead.
 We show that while the scheduling problem in the 3GPP LTE-A cellular uplink is NP-hard, it can be formulated as the maximization of a submodular set function subject to one matroid and multiple knapsack constraints.
 We then propose constant-factor polynomial-time approximation algorithms and demonstrate their superior performance via simulations.
-An interesting corollary that follows from our result is that a popular transmit antenna selection problem in point-to-point MIMO communications can be posed as a sub-modular maximization problem that is NP-hard but can be approximately solved (with at-least half optimality) by a simple greedy algorithm.